SuGar33-Coding/RPG-Tool/Characters/README.md

 This folder is used by the program to store Characters.

-It is not automatically created bu the Update/Save function.
+It is not automatically created by the Update/Save function.
 It must already exist.